MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 For real-time inference scenarios consider following the below suggestions:

 - Use [profiling capabilities](/azure/machine-learning/how-to-deploy-profile-model?pivots=py-sdk) on your model with Azure Machine Learning to determine how much CPU and memory you need to allocate for the model when deploying it as a web service.
-- If you're doing real-time inference but don't need high availability, deploy to [Azure Container Instances](/azure/machine-learning/how-to-deploy-azure-container-instance) (no SKU selection)
+- If you're doing real-time inference but don't need high availability, deploy to [Azure Container Instances](/azure/machine-learning/how-to-deploy-azure-container-instance) (no SKU selection).
-- If you are doing real-time inference but need high availability, deploy to [Azure Kubernetes Service](/azure/machine-learning/how-to-deploy-azure-kubernetes-service?tabs=python)
+- If you are doing real-time inference but need high availability, deploy to [Azure Kubernetes Service](/azure/machine-learning/how-to-deploy-azure-kubernetes-service?tabs=python).
   - If you're using traditional machine learning models and receive < 10 queries/second, start with a CPU SKU.
 F-series SKUs often work well.
-  - If you're using deep learning models and receive > 10 queries/second, try a NVIDIA GPU SKU (NCasT4\_v3 often works well) [with Triton](/azure/machine-learning/how-to-deploy-with-triton?tabs=python)
+  - If you're using deep learning models and receive > 10 queries per second, try a NVIDIA GPU SKU (NCasT4\_v3 often works well) [with Triton](/azure/machine-learning/how-to-deploy-with-triton?tabs=python).

 For batch inference scenarios consider the following suggestions: